 Partnerships in the Data Retention project will make use of international and contemporary research data management practices to enrich data collections with controlled and consistent structural metadata to drive the FAIR data principles, particularly the findability, accessibility and reusability of data collections.

-Expressions of Interest for Phase 2 of the Data Retention Project are now invited from universities and NCRIS capabilities that can demonstrate important data collections in their custody, namely they are:
+Expressions of Interest for Phase 2 of the Data Retention Project were invited from universities and NCRIS capabilities that can demonstrate important data collections in their custody, namely they are:

 - national in scope